-About a month ago Jim and Maureen Elitzak opened Zak’s Chocolate, a mirco (to use a word that’s often associated with high-quality, handmade food products) chocolate factory.
-From a relatively small space inside a Scottsdale strip mall the couple produces single-origin, organic chocolate bars and confections.
+About a month ago, Jim and Maureen Elitzak opened Zak’s Chocolate, a micro (to use a word that’s often associated with high-quality, handmade food products) chocolate factory.
+From a relatively small space inside a Scottsdale strip mall, the couple produces single-origin, organic chocolate bars and confections.
 They do the whole process themselves, from bean to bar, to include roasting and wrapping up the bars in handmade paper.

 If you’re not already impressed, it’s probably because you don’t know that much about making chocolate.
 I didn't either, until I showed up at Zak's.
 Even though chocolate bars only require two or three basic ingredients (cocoa nibs, sugar, and sometimes cocoa butter), these ingredients demand quite a bit of processing before they can be enjoyed in final form.